qcode-software/qcode-tcl/doc/setting-up.md

 ```

 ### Request Handlers
 Lastly, we need to register a request handler that will determine what happens to specific requests.
-Below is a handler for the request `GET /` that simply returns the string "Hello World". [`qc::handler_restful`] makes use of the [Handlers API] to resolve requests to these request handlers and will also return the information to the client if the the request handler does not.
+Below is a handler for the request `GET /` (from [Tutorial 1]) that simply returns the string "Hello World". [`qc::handler_restful`] makes use of the [Handlers API] to resolve requests to these request handlers and will also return the information to the client if the the request handler does not.

 For more information on request handlers see [Handler and Path Registration].